Why You Must Visit Buffalo, New York

 Best Places to Play in Buffalo

-There was just no way for me to do everything I wanted in the few days I was in Buffalo.
-I will return so I can do all those things I wasn’t able to experience.
+There was no way for me to do everything I wanted in the few days I was in Buffalo.
+I will return to do all those things I couldn’t experience.
 The locals said I must go shopping in Elmwood Village.
 I need to explore trendy Larkin Square.
 I want to rent a bike and check out the neighborhoods.
 One of the newest areas of Buffalo that I discovered only briefly and want to explore more is Canalside.

 Relax at Canalside.
 Photo by Joe Cascio for Visit Buffalo Niagara